syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Serialization.md

 {% endhighlight %}
 {% endtabs %}

-* Html / Native template needs to be retained in the application level, while loading the native and html node.
+* HTML / Native template needs to be retained in the application level, while loading the native and html node.

 {% highlight ASPX %}